william-sy/ovapi/README.md

 - Look at the Home Assistant logs for error messages
 - Ensure your Home Assistant can reach ovapi.nl (check firewall/network settings)

+### Stop not found in search

+- **Not all stops with real-time data are in the GTFS search database**
+- Example: Rotterdam Huslystraat (stop code 31002742) has real-time data but isn't in GTFS
+- **Solution**: Use **manual entry** with the stop code instead of search
+- You can find stop codes on physical signage at stops or transit apps

 ### Sensors show "Unknown"

 - The bus line might not be running at the current time
 - Check if your filters (line number, destination) are too restrictive
 - Verify that buses are actually scheduled at this time
+- If monitoring both directions, ensure both stop codes are valid

+### Only one direction showing

+- If you selected "Both directions" but only see one, check that:
+  - Both stop codes exist in the GTFS data (some stops may only have one direction)
+  - The GTFS cache is up to date (delete cache file in `.storage/ovapi_gtfs_cache.json` if needed)
+  - Both directions have active bus services at the current time

 ### Connection errors